 The carrying supports experience slight vertical, transverse and longitudinal loads (for example, the transverse loads appear during braking, they are transmitted by the rail-strings to the anchored supports.
 Therefore, the supports have typically small cross-sections, light foundations, they occupy little area and require little earthwork.
 It is specifically significant not to encroach upon the proprietary rights of land owners which may create serious problems.
-The STS can be run in a single span (up to 2,000 m long) 50...100 m high over expensive land plots with economical land use.
+The STS can be run in a single span (over 2,000 m long) 50...100 m high over expensive land plots with economical land use.
+Transport communication between the Island of Taiwan and neighbouring small islandsmay require just a single span.
 Since the STS is a "transparent" structure (almost without shadow) it will be ecologically clean, with a low noise level, it can run over residential areas, game preservations, parks, etc.